 - unusual interface for old-school (SLR) photographers

-As of 2022, the newer Sony a7R models are probably the best hybrid (mirrorless) camera, but I decided to include the Mark II version here as a cheaper alternative.
+As of 2024, the newer Sony a7R models are better hybrid (mirrorless) cameras, but I decided to include the Mark II version here as a cheaper alternative.

-So, this section here is for those who are looking for the best mirrorless under $5000, including the lens recommended here.
+So, this section is for those who are looking for the best mirrorless camera for landscape photography under $3000, including the lenses recommended here.

 Sony Alpha A7R II is a symbolic model which has gathered all of Sony’s most advanced technologies.

-And by the way, you won’t see a lot of moire in the photos.
+And by the way, you won’t see a lot of moiré in images.
 (The specificity of multi-megapixel sensors is that it’s really hard to get moire on them.)

 In a nutshell, Sony a7R II has…